ruairitobrien/ruairitobrien-blog/src/render/posts/to-make-a-blog.html.md

 `docpad install ghpages`

 Create a repository for your blog on Github.
 I called mine [ruairitobrien-blog](https://github.com/ruairitobrien/ruairitobrien-blog).
-Then you need to create a Github repository that follows a particulat naming convention to automaticlaly become your Github Pages site i.e. Guthub will automatically serve up what's in that repository at http://www.{your-github-username}.github.io.
+Then you need to create a Github repository that follows a particular naming convention to automatically become your Github Pages site i.e. Guthub will automatically serve up what's in that repository at http://www.{your-github-username}.github.io.
 If you want your own URL for that you can but I'm not covering that here.
-The repository just has to use the namin convention {your-github-username}.github.io.
+The repository just has to use the naming convention {your-github-username}.github.io.
 Mine is here: https://github.com/ruairitobrien/ruairitobrien.github.io

-Why do ou need two repositories?
+Why do you need two repositories?
 Well, you don't really but you would need docpad to output all the generated static site stuff to the root of your project and that would be a but messy.
 Better to continue letting docpad put everything in the 'out' directory.

-To use the plugin, create a remote called target and set it to your Guthub user name as mentioend here in the docs:
+To use the plugin, create a remote called target and set it to your Guthub user name as mentioned here in the docs:

 `git remote add target https://github.com/username/username.github.io.git`